thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 Alias is a reference to a single entity or group of entities that are used in the widgets.
 Alias may be static or dynamic.

-Aliases can be as easy as referring to a single device or as complicated as creating a complex search query for specific assets from a list.
+They can range from a simple reference to a single device to a complex search query for specific assets from a list.

 <br>
 In this tutorial, aliases will be used in the system according to the scheme shown below.
 And all devices transmit telemetry values - "temperature".